 - At the first Jerome Avenue rezoning hearing in September 2016, over 500 workers and tenants rallied and marched to the hearing and testified for over 8 hours demanding the plan include the community’s recommendations or not move forward.

-- We held a Town Hall in March 2017 where 300 tenants and workers shared our demands with Councilmembers Vanessa Gibson and Fernando Cabrera
+- We held a Town Hall in March 2017 where 300 tenants and workers shared our demands with Councilmembers Vanessa Gibson and Fernando Cabrera.

-- Over 600 tenants and workers marched down the Grand Concourse in June 2017 to demand real affordable housing and then again 300 tenants and workers marched down Jerome Avenue in opposition to the plan as it does not include include our recommendations.
+- Over 600 tenants and workers marched down the Grand Concourse in June 2017 to demand real affordable housing and then again 300 tenants and workers marched down Jerome Avenue in opposition to the plan as it does not include our recommendations.

 - We won our major anti-displacement/anti-harassment demands including establishing a Right to Counsel for tenants facing eviction in Housing Court and a Certificate of No Harassment requiring landlords to prove they have not harassed tenants for 5 years before they can receive permits to begin construction.
-We also won landmark worker protection rights requiring contractors using City funding for construction to provide safety training programs.
+We also won landmark worker protection rights requiring contractors to use City funding for construction to provide safety training programs.

-- Since the City moved forward with and expanded the Jerome Avenue plan, tenants and workers have packed the Community Board 4 and 5, Bronx Borough President’s and City Planning Commission hearings where hundreds of tenants and workers testified in opposition to the plan.
+- Since the City moved forward with and expanded the Jerome Avenue plan, tenants and workers have packed the Community Board 4 and 5, Bronx Borough Presidents, and City Planning Commission hearings where hundreds of tenants and workers testified in opposition to the plan.

-Call Sheila Garcia for more information at 718-716-8000, ext.
-125.
+Call Hal for more information at (929) 837 – 0128.